Using Food Labels to Help You Lose Weight: Expert Q&A

 How much fiber is enough?

 The official recommendations are for about 25 grams of fiber a day for women and 38 grams for men.
 Most people consume only about half that amount.
-So for any particular food, the brand that contains the most fiber is going to be among the smartest choice.
+So, for any particular food, the brand that contains the most fiber is one to consider.